 Image via The New Yorker

 Recently, more than 75 New York galleries were sued for violating the Americans with Disabilities Act (ADA), because their websites were deemed inaccessible to the visually impaired.
-Dealers were given a choice of settling for $10,000 to $15,000 apiece, or fighting the complaints in court.
-An attorney specializing in such cases explained that going to court would cost at least $200,000, plus plaintiff’s costs if the dealer lost.
+Dealers were given a choice of settling for $10,000 to $15,000 apiece or fighting the complaints in court.
+An attorney specialising in such cases explained that going to court would cost at least $200,000, plus plaintiff’s costs if the dealer lost.
 The chief purpose here evidently was not to compel the galleries to modify their websites (an outcome that could have been achieved with a simple request), but the extraction of immediate cash settlements.
 According to the New York Times, the bulk of each such settlement goes to the attorneys, with the visually impaired plaintiff getting a few hundred dollars per suit.

 A lot of art-world litigation targets individuals and small businesses that lack the stamina or the resources to fight.
-Art authenticators seldom earn salaries comparable to the prices commanded by the artists in whom they specialize.
+Art authenticators seldom earn salaries comparable to the prices commanded by the artists in whom they specialise.
 Widespread sympathy for Holocaust victims and the disabled tends to shield opportunistic attorneys and plaintiffs from criticism.
-In times of populist insurgency, the art world makes a convenient target.
+In times of populist insurgency, the art world makes a very convenient target.